About a year go, I started a volleyball group where I live (Bogota, Colombia).

-We have lots of regular players and we also always welcome new players – some play only once and then disappear, others love it so much that they quickly become a regular.
+We have lots of regular players and we always welcome new players – some play only once and then disappear, others love it so much that they become one of the regulars.

 The volleyball group has become a community and has expanded beyond volleyball to having picnics, BBQ’s, potluck dinners, celebrating birthdays, and other social events.

 Those events have also been incredibly inclusive, with all regular members (and sometimes some less regular members) being invited.